 Historically The Armenians would bake lavosh breads in autumn, and store them for consumption throughout the winter.
 The lavash was dried, and stacked, then covered covered and stored away.
 The dried lavosh was later re-hydrated for consumption by sprinkling it with water and covered it with a cloth for an hour.

 You can bake your own lavosh in the home by following this how-to bake lavosh video on YouTube.

-If you don’t have time to bake, try our beautiful lavosh flat-bread in sesame seed or black pepper flavours manufactured in Sydney Australia, in a modern HACCP certified food factory.
+If you don’t have time to bake, Buy our lavosh crackers in sesame seed or black Sesame with pepper flavors manufactured in Sydney Australia, in a modern HACCP certified food factory.